emu-sync/EmuSync/README.md

 ### 🎮 Setting up a game sync
 1. Go to `Games`.
 1. In the top left, use the `Add new game` button.
-1. Enter a name for the game.
+1. Enter a name for the game OR search for a game in the suggestions.
 1. If you want EmuSync to keep the game synced in the background, check the `Automatically sync this game?` checkbox.
-I recommend **NOT** enabling this until you're comfortable with how EmuSync works.
-1. Enter the sync locations for each device you have connected to EmuSync.
+1. Enter the sync locations for each device you have connected to EmuSync OR if you selected a suggested game, the current device will be populated for you.
+Always double check the path is correct!
 1. Use the `Save changes` button.

-To edit an existing game, click on it in the games list.
-Here, you can also manually sync the save files on the device.

 ## ❓ FAQs
 Please see the [FAQs](https://github.com/emu-sync/EmuSync/wiki/FAQs) page in our wiki.